adammohammed/groupmebot/README.md

 }
 ```

-Make sure that the bot you created on the [GroupMe Website][1] is registerd to your External IP
+Make sure that the bot you created on the [GroupMe Website][1] is registered to your External IP
 and port.
 Also make sure that whichever port you use, is open on your host.

 3. Copy/Create a main file similar to the one in this repositories example folder